- Visits and Events

 Oregon State is proud of our heritage as a Land Grant University and our mission to promote “economic, social, cultural and environmental progress for the people of Oregon, the nation and the world.”
-We are just as proud to announce that OSU has adopted a test-optional admissions policy for first-year students applying for Fall 2021 and beyond.
+We are just as proud to announce that OSU has adopted a test-optional admissions policy for first-year students.

 This policy means you are more in charge of your application and your chances for admission to OSU.
 You can decide to submit standardized test scores if you think they add something of value to our review, or you can choose not to submit them if you want us to focus more intently on your high school record and other supporting documents.
 The choice is yours.

 Oregon State University has a holistic admissions process which looks at the following items for each of our applicants, with the goal of identifying and admitting students who have the skills, abilities, and drive to succeed at OSU: